arjun-707/news-application-react-redux/README.md

 This project was bootstrapped with [Create React App].

 ## About
-This project is a single page application developed in ReactJS.
+This project is a single page application developed in ReactJS and Redux.
 This application contains popular news sources,news headlines, images, published data, description, etc.

 ## Available Scripts